Worldwide Guide to Women in Leadership

 Hazel Blears

-2007-09 Secretary of State of Communities and Local Government
+2007-09 Secretary of State for Communities and Local Government

 Parliamentary Private Secretary to the Minister of State of Health 1997-98 and to the Chief Secretary to Her Majesty's Treasury 1998-99.
 Parliamentary Under-Secretary of State of Health 2001-03, Minister of State of the Home Office 2003-06 and Deputy Home Secretary 2005-06.
 Candidate for the post of Deputy Leader of Labour in 2007. (b.
 1956-).